alloba/personal-site/pages/index.md

 that I control.

 - Custom (and very basic) static site generator
 - Hand-styled pages.
-As can tell.
+As you can tell.
-- Hosted in AWS off of infrastructure that I wrote in Terraform.
+- Hosted in AWS off of infrastructure written for Terraform.